A list of resources to help minority women business owners reach their goals.

 - The US Pan Asian American Chamber of Commerce hosts the annual CelebrAsian conference to foment business partnerships for small businesses.

 It may also be helpful to register your business as a woman- and minority-owned entity.
-This registration could help you access business opportunities with the federal government, or with companies actively seeking out diverse partners.
+This certification could help you access business opportunities with the federal government, or with companies actively seeking out diverse partners.
+In addition, to grow your business, learn more about using venture capital and small business loans.